peterwdj/oystercard-1/README.md

 #### Running the application

 This is a command line application.
-To run it, simply open a terminal and require the files.
+To run it, simply open IRB or another Ruby REPL of your choice in the terminal and require the files.

 #### Challenges